Eucalyptus Oil: The Benefits & Uses Of This Distinct Scent

 Health benefits of eucalyptus oil.

-1. It may help relieve joint and muscle pain.
+It may help relieve joint and muscle pain.

 This powerful oil holds promise as a topical pain reliever2, particularly after workouts.
 Research has also found that patients with arthritis reported less pain and improved mood after topical application of lavender, marjoram, eucalyptus, rosemary, and peppermint essential oils3, which were diluted with a carrier oil.

-3. It may improve air quality.
+It may improve air quality.

 Due to eucalyptus oil's antifungal properties, it can also be used as an air purifier.
 One 2017 study found that antifungal essential oils were able to help combat the fungus and mold present in indoor air, which can make their way into your home after building up in air vents.
-Using a eucalyptus oil in an essential oil diffuser may be particularly beneficial for this purpose.
+Using a eucalyptus oil in an diffuser may be particularly beneficial for this purpose.

-4. It may help treat dandruff and lice.
+It may help treat dandruff and lice.

-Some proponents say that eucalyptus promotes hair growth, but unfortunately, there's no firm scientific evidence to back up those claims.
-There is, however, evidence for eucalyptus oil as a treatment for dandruff.
-According to a 2012 report, eucalyptus oil's antifungal and antiseptic properties suggest that it would be a viable anti-dandruff treatment when incorporated into products like shampoos.
 Eucalyptus oil may also be an effective natural treatment for head lice.
-One 2017 study from Australia, for example, found that using eucalyptus oil in a solution with lemon tea tree oil was twice as effective as the common chemical pesticide treatment piperonyl butoxide.
+One 2017 study9 from Australia, for example, found that using eucalyptus oil in a solution with lemon tea tree oil was twice as effective as the common chemical pesticide treatment piperonyl butoxide.
+Another previous study found that eucalyptus oil could actually protect human hair10 from the invasion of head lice for at least seven hours.

-5. It may ease cold symptoms.
+It may ease cold symptoms.

-6. It may help fight gum disease.
+It may help fight gum disease and freshen breath.

 What's the best way to use eucalyptus oil?